What can you become with a degree from AAEC?

 - Veterinary Business Management (our pre-vet option)

-Our academic programs provide the educational background to pursue a wide variety of careers, including (but not limited to) agribusiness manager, financial planner, agricultural lender, commodity trader, entrepreneur, economic development specialist, or economic analyst.
-Many of our students also go on to pursue advanced or professional degree.
+Our academic programs provide the educational background to pursue a wide variety of careers, including (but not limited to) agribusiness manager, agricultural lender, commodity trader, entrepreneur, economic development specialist, or economic analyst.
+Many of our students also go on to pursue advanced or professional degrees.
 Students work closely with faculty and are afforded the opportunity to customize their academic plans to their personal and professional goals.